BhavaniBairi/Airbnb-Analysis/README.md

 Plotly, Seaborn - (To plot and visualize the data)

-Pandas - (To Clean and maipulate the data)
+Pandas - (To clean and maipulate the data)

-Pymongo - (To store and retrieve the data by connecting with MongoDB Atlas)
+Pymongo - (To retrieve the data by connecting with MongoDB Atlas)

-Streamlit - (To Create Graphical user Interface)
+Streamlit - (To create Graphical user Interface)

 **Workflow :**